nickdmakes/blackjai-server/README.md

 BlackJAI Server is a python application that inputs a video stream of Black Jack game, preprocesses frames, detects cards, and tracks game state in order to determine most optimal action in the game of BlackJack.

-The video stream comes from its neighbor repository, blackjai-capture, whose sole responsibility is to capture footage and broadcast frames over the network.
+The video stream comes from its neighbor repository, blackjai-capture, whose sole responsibility is to capture footage from a camera and broadcast frames over the local network.

 ### Built With